iammck/ECalculon/README.md

 to be updated.
 Because the application uses espresso during tests, an emulator needed to be started.
 Solutions can be found in the .travis.yml file.

+To provide the certs for signing the release apk the necessary information is stored using encrypted environment variables and the necessary file is stored using an encrypted file.

 // Some usefull links